 Children this age enjoy taking on more responsibility and being asked to do important things.
-Asking them to help out not only teaches them new skills but also gives them more confidence that they’re useful and important members of the family.
+Asking your child to help out not only teaches them important real-world skills but also gives them more confidence that they’re useful and important members of the family.

 Let your child be in charge of family fun.
-Have him look in the entertainment or “weekend” section of the local paper.
-You can also have him look at a website like ParentsConnect (http://gocitykids.parentsconnect.com/choose-a-city/) that gives information about what’s going on in your town or city.
-Have him write down kid-friendly destinations, like museums, zoos, concerts, sports games, or festivals, along with the cost and location of each.
-Discuss the pros and cons of each option — and make a decision together.
+Have him research entertainment and outing options for the family by googling “family friendly activities near me.”
+Have your child write down kid-friendly destinations, like museums, zoos, concerts, sports games, or festivals, along with the cost and location of each.
+Discuss the pros and cons of each option and make a decision together.

-Next time you need to go somewhere, ask your child to get the directions.
-Sites like Google Maps let you find the best route.
-Just click “Get directions,” then enter the two addresses — where you’re leaving from and where you’re going.
+Next time you need to go somewhere, ask your child to look up the directions on Google Maps to help you find the best route.
+Have your child enter the two addresses — where you’re leaving from and where you’re going — and click “Get directions.”
 Then click one of the icons for the trip by car, public transportation, walking, or bike.
 Ask your child to tell you the difference in travel times between walking and taking the bus, and then decide how you’ll get there.

 Buying household items